xenitane/computer-programming-notes/topics/c-basics.md

 ---

- > And this will be the standard procedure we'll follow through.
+ > [!info] And this will be the standard procedure we'll follow through.

 Now let's see what's going on in the code we just wrote above: